Hikari6462/TinderBotApp/README.md

 * Message Assistance: Helps users craft messages and continue conversations smoothly.
 * Dynamic Menu: Provides an interactive menu to choose between different functionalities.

+## Configure Tokens:

+Add your Telegram bot token in the TELEGRAM_BOT_TOKEN field.
+Add your OpenAI token in the OPEN_AI_TOKEN field.

 ## Commands and Functionalities
 * /start: Initializes the bot and displays the main menu.
 * /gpt: Asks GPT-based questions or starts a dialogue with GPT.